ArborealAudio/arbor/README.md

 * Easy cross-compilation.
 Compile to Mac/Linux/Windows from Mac/Linux/Windows,
 batteries included.

 * Cross-platform graphics.
-A simple software renderer, but also native graphics programming, potentially using something like [sokol](https://github.com/floooh/sokol.git), or making a thin wrapper around Direct2D/CoreGraphics for cross-platform graphics abstraction.
+A simple software renderer (like Olivec), but also native graphics programming, potentially using something like [sokol](https:// github.com/floooh/sokol.git), or making a thin wrapper around Direct2D/ CoreGraphics for cross-platform graphics abstraction, giving the programmer a simple choice with little to no platform-specific considerations.

 * Simple, declarative UI design.
 Possibly with the option of using a custom CSS-like syntax (or [Ziggy](https://github.com/kristoff-it/ziggy.git)) to